anshulchaturvedi5/Pizza-Sales-Analysis-Project/README.md

 1. **Data Analysis with SQL**:
    - The initial data analysis was conducted using SQL.
 The SQL scripts and queries used for data extraction, transformation, and loading can be found in the <a href="pizza_sales_analysis.sql">sql_sales_analysis.sql</a> of this repository.

-2. **Creating Dashboards with Power BI**:
+2. **Creating Dashboards with Tableau**:
-   - The Power BI project file <a href="pizza_sales_report.pbix">pizza_sales_report.pbix</a> contains the interactive dashboards.
-You can open and customize it with Power BI Desktop.
+   - The Tableau file <a href="pizza_sales_report.pbix">pizza_sales_report.pbix</a> contains the interactive dashboards.
+You can open and customize it with Tableau.

 3. **Access the Dashboard**:
-   - Open the `pizza_sales_report.pbix` file with Power BI Desktop to explore the interactive dashboards.
+   - Open the `pizza_sales_report.pbix` file with Tableau to explore the interactive dashboards.

 ## Data Analysis with SQL